welcome

 Our current projects on gender and chemicals:

-The project is financially supported by the German Federal Ministry the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+The project is financially supported by the European Environmental Initiative (EURENI) of the German Federal Ministry the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.

 Seeking your input and advice: We are consulting with colleagues from women’s organisations, governments, UN and other stakeholders as well as individual experts on the project activities and goals.
 If you’re interested in discussing gender and chemicals issues, relevant processes, research and literature with us, please do let us know!